Relational Mission

 Holy Trinity’s History with Namungo Village

-Since 2017, Holy Trinity has supported a relational ministry with the Namungo village in Uganda.
-This relationship began when Patrick Sserunjogi, resident of Namungo, came to members of Holy Trinity and talked about the needs of his community—a village of 2000 families scattered throughout a few square miles of the jungle and about one to one-and-a-half hours by car from Kampala, the capital of Uganda.
-Water wells were the most urgent need for the families in this village, and Patrick asked Holy Trinity to consider raising money to support the drilling of a bore-head well, which would provide clean water for drinking, cooking, and cleaning—forever changing the lives of the people living in this village.
+Since 2017, Holy Trinity has supported a relational ministry with Namungo village in Uganda.
+This relationship began when Ugandan Patrick Sserunjogi came to members of Holy Trinity and talked about the dire needs of a village of 2000 families scattered throughout a few square miles of the jungle and about 1.5 hours by car from Kampala, the capital of Uganda.
+Water wells were the most urgent need for the families in this village, and Patrick asked Holy Trinity to consider raising money to support the drilling of a bore-head well, which would provide clean water for drinking, cooking, and cleaning-forever changing the lives of the people living here.
+Holy Trinity parishioners responded by funding a well through their annual giving (designated relational mission funds), and in the summer of 2018 the first 70-meter well was drilled.
+The goal is to have a well for every 200 families.
+These first wells are being used by up to 400 families.
+In addition to annual giving, the second and third bore holes were supported by gifts from individuals, the Glanton Trust Holy Trinity Endowment fund, and children's lenten mite boxes.

-The global pandemic created a critical food shortage in Namungo, as it did elsewhere.
+To convey the gratitude of the people of Namungo for our providing this valuable gift, Patrick and his wife Sarah returned to Holy Trinity in September 2018.
+The personal bond that has been forged between the Sserunjogis, Namungo Village and Holy Trinity parishioners has continued to grow, as have our efforts to meet their most dire needs.
+Holy Trinity and its ministries have now funded a total of five wells.
+The pandemic created a critical food shortage in Namungo, as it did elsewhere.
 With additional support from the Glanton Trust, Holy Trinity sent $9,000 to purchase and distribute food in this area of Uganda.
-We also provided funds to prepare land and buy plants so the people in the village could have community gardens.
+We also provided funds to prepare land and buy plants so the villagers could grow community gardens.
 Today the gardens provide food, a source of income when there is extra produce, day labor in the preparation and transportation, and a source of seeds for future planting.
-They are growing cabbage, beans, tomatoes, a version of sweet potatoes, maize, and bananas.
-We have also provided funds to contribute towards the purchase of land for a community center and health clinic.
+They are growing cabbage, beans, tomatoes, sweet potatoes, maize, and bananas.
+Our funds also contributed towards the purchase of land for a community center and health clinic.

-Holy Trinity’s Mission Trip to Namungo Village
+2024 Mission Trip to Namungo Village